 The biggest downside of Chase is that, like most large brick-and-mortar banks, it charges a lot of fees and offers pitifully low-interest rates on savings accounts.
 But if you keep a certain minimum balance or meet activity requirements, you can avoid most fees.

-Wells Fargo has certainly found itself in the midst of multiple scandals recently, but it still stands out as the best bank for teens thanks to its 6,000 branches and 13,000 ATMs.
+Wells Fargo has certainly found itself in the midst of multiple scandals recently, but it still stands out as the best bank for teens thanks to its 4,900 branches and 12,000 ATMs.

 Capital One 360 Checking and 360 Savings are both best-in-class accounts.
-Low fees, good interest rates, and a focus on a high-tech experience all make Capital One a top overall bank, and our number one pick for millennials.
+Low fees, good interest rates, and a focus on a high-tech experience all make Capital One a top overall bank and our number one pick for millennials.
 This bank was also our runner-up for the best bank overall, so it may be a good choice beyond the millennial demographic.

 What started as the United Services Automobile Association is now the best bank in the country for military families and veterans.
-Because military members are likely to move often and have some unique needs and challenges, going to a military-specific bank may be a smart choice, particularly for anyone on active duty.
+Because military members are likely to move often and have unique needs and challenges, going to a military-specific bank may be a smart choice, particularly for anyone on active duty.

-USAA also offers very good insurance, so if you do become a member for banking, don’t overlook options for home, auto, and other insurance you may need.
+USAA also offers very good insurance, so if you become a member for banking, don’t overlook options for home, auto, and other insurance you may need.
 You may be able to get a better policy at a better price than non-military can elsewhere.

 Charles Schwab is best known for its brokerage business, but this finance company does a lot more than stocks and bonds.
 Charles Schwab offers a full-featured online bank complete with checking and savings account options.